unzew/apostles/charter.md

 During states of war the Vice Speaker is directly responsible for organizing the combat efforts of the Apostles.
 During times of non-conflict the Vice Speaker works primarily as a recruiter and personal relations specialist.

 It is the Vice Speaker's responsibility to understand the Charter, Bylaws, and possible amendments.
-It is the duty of the Vice Speaker to support the Speaker in helping with the organization of the order.
+It is the duty of the Vice Speaker to support the Speaker in helping with the organization of the Order.

-In certain situations it may become necessary to take a vote of "No Confidence" against the Vice Speaker and remove him or her from the position.
-If this occurs, the Council and Speaker will meet to appoint a new Vice Speaker.
-Otherwise there are no term limits on the Vice Speaker's office: the Vice Speaker position is held for life or until the Vice Speaker resigns or is voted out of Office or become inactive for a period of 6 months.

 ### 3. Treasurer